 With the Salk and later the Sabin vaccines providing a one-two punch, polio was down and out for the count, at least in the United States.
 In 1964, only 121 cases were reported nationally.
 Currently, there are typically fewer than ten new cases per year, but none originates from native, "wild" polio virus.
 Rather, these cases are either vaccine related or "imported."
 (Nathanson, 1982).

 There were still about 100,000 cases of polio worldwide in 1993 (Keegan, 1994), primarily in Asia and Africa, but large-scale immunization efforts in China (WHO, 2013) and India (CDC, 1996) beginning in the nid-1990s have greatly reduced that number.
 The Global Polio Eradication Initiative had set a goal to completely eradicate polio worldwide by the year 2000, but wars, natural disasters, and poverty in Asian and African nations have prevented this goal from being completely achieved.
-Therefore, sporadic polio outbreaks still in the 21st Century.
+Therefore, there are still sporadic polio outbreaks in the 21st Century.

 Though polio has largely been eradicated in the developed world, its legacy remains.